 However, if you see leaves that are showing signs of disease, you should follow several easy steps to remove them.

 - Wear gloves: just like procedures aren’t performed with bare hands on humans and animals, they shouldn’t be done on plants either.
-Please wear gloves before cutting stems and leaves of your plant, because doing otherwise can cause its infection.
+Please wear gloves before cutting the stems and leaves of your plant, because doing otherwise can cause its infection.

 - Clean the instrument: No matter if you are using sharp scissors or a knife, please clean them with alcohol before cutting your maidenhair fern.